 Firearm and Ammunition Qualification- Qualification cards are mailed to hunters on September 30 within their lottery selection notice.- Hunters must present qualification card to range instructor for validation- Ranges DO NOT have qualification cards.- Contact refuge headquarters for replacement qualification cards, 703-490-4979.- Click here for firearm qualification range locations.

 Orientation RequirementsSelected hunters must attend an orientation session.
 Staff provides two options for completing hunt orientation requirements.
 (1) Attend an orientation session in person on October 22, 2016 at:

 Gunston Elemtary School 10100 Gunston Road Lorton, VA 22079 8:00 am - Occoquan Bay Hunt Orientation 9:30 am - Mason Neck Hunt Orientation 11:00 am - Standby, Swaps, Extra Permit Sales(2) View the Mason Neck Deer Hunt Orientation on-line, complete a 25 question test, and have the answers verified by staff.
-Online Orientation Program: Coming Soon: View the Mason Neck Hunt Orientation Video Click here for the Mason Neck Deer Hunt Test Questions and Test Answer Sheet
+Online Orientation Program: View the Mason Neck Hunt Orientation Video Click here for the Mason Neck Deer Hunt Test Questions and Test Answer Sheet

 Online Orientation Test Verification and Permit Purchase: Staff is available to verify the online hunt orientation test answers and issue permits at the specified dates and times listed below no appointment necessary.
 Location: Potomac River National Wildlife Refuge Complex Headquarters Office 12638 Darby Brook Court Woodbridge, VA 22192